 You can also call the appointment center to schedule, change or cancel an appointment or ask questions.

-James Robbins, M.D. is the Medical Director of the Applebaum Surgical Learning Center.
+James Robbins, M.D. is the Medical Director of the Applebaum Simulation Learning Institute.
 In that capacity, he has oversight responsibilities for the various educational programs in the center.
 Dr. Robbins also continues an active practice in general surgery, trauma surgery, and surgical critical care.
 His other leadership responsibilities at Beaumont include Surgical Clerkship Director for medical students (Wayne State University and future Oakland University students), Chairman of the Corporate Transfusion Committee, and Representative of the medical staff as Member at Large.

 Diane also works with the CME office and collaboratively with course instructors to gain appropriate credit for courses.
 She helps hone research questions into valid research hypotheses and resulting investigations.
-She monitors progress of relevant work, coordinates these efforts with other SLC activities and contributes to data collection, discussion of its significance and impact to the greater medical education research community.
+She monitors progress of relevant work, coordinates these efforts with other Institute activities and contributes to data collection, discussion of its significance and impact to the greater medical education research community.

 Clinical Simulation Educator